isaacovercast/QuoteWall/UMaine/README.md

 ## May 2023 - Misc
 * "Things can be squeaky and still run." - RD, on the difference between a 'breaking change' and a 'squeaky change' in sw.

+## June 2023 - RoLE workshop
+* "Phylogeneticists in here, we love thinking about a common ancestor" - C.F.